jdsandifer/Reading-List/Readme.md

 I've listed these roughly in the order that I would recommend them to a beginner.

 - *Apprenticeship Patterns: Guidance for the Aspiring Software Craftsman* by Dave H. Hoover & Adewale Oshineye
+- *The Ideal Team Player: How to Recognize and Cultivate The Three Essential Virtues* by Patrick Lencioni
 - *Clean Code*
 - *Cracking the Coding Interview*
+- *Head First Design Patterns*
 - *97 Things Every Programmer Should Know: Collective Wisdom from the Experts*
-- *Head First Design Patterns*

 ## Just for Fun
 This readme is not only something to read,